lukerj00/ra-demo-v0/risk_assessment_tool.md

 - **Quality Control**: Regular review of AI-generated content accuracy
 - **Cost Management**: Monitor and optimize token usage patterns

-This documentation provides a comprehensive overview of the AI-powered aiRekon Risk Assessment Tool, detailing its OpenAI integration, technical implementation, and value proposition for professional risk management in event planning and project execution.
+This documentation provides a comprehensive overview of the AI-powered AIREKON Risk Assessment Tool, detailing its OpenAI integration, technical implementation, and value proposition for professional risk management in event planning and project execution.